BERNHARD SCHER UNDERGRADUATE SCHOLARSHIP- Fund #5265

 MARY DINITTO ENDOWED SCHOLARSHIP – Fund # 7437

-Dr. Diana DiNitto established the Mary DiNitto Endowed Scholarship in honor of her mother’s 90th birthday.
+Dr. Diana DiNitto (MSW ’74) established the Mary DiNitto Endowed Scholarship in honor of her mother’s 90th birthday.
 This generous gift will provide support to students in the College of Social Work with strong interests in the profession and creative ideas for practice broadly defined.
-Preference will be given to students who exhibit financial need.
-An alumna and former faculty member of the College, Dr. DiNitto is the Cullen Trust Centennial Professor in Alcohol Studies and Education and Distinguished Teaching Professor at the University of Texas at Austin School of Social Work.
+Preference will be given to students with financial need.

 M. SHARON MAXWELL FERGUSON SCHOLARSHIP IN FAMILY VIOLENCE- Fund # 5270